nkosi-k/MY-first-project/README.md

-# MY-first-project
+# About my first project on Github
-This is my first project on Github
+This is a Github tutorial